PetSafe Easy Walk Harness

 Medium dogs benefit from front-clip harnesses for walk training.
 Look for padded chest plates and multiple adjustment points for a custom fit.

-The Bulldog at 40-50 lbs sits in the versatile medium range, which gives you the widest selection of dog harnesses to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Bulldog has different needs than a leaner one, even at the same weight.
+The Bulldog at 40-50 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Bulldog has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Harnesses to Your Bulldog's Low-Energy Lifestyle